Tuesday, June 19, 2012

 Their work patterns, jobs enjoyment and every other living pattern are very different.

-I believe the new trends are hard for them to adjust and we the present generation find it hard to
+I believe the new trends are hard for them to adjust and we the present generation find it hard to make them understand.

 People have less time now are no time to relax upon things and work patterns are very quick.